 If you are experiencing pain or discomfort associated with running, then it’s important to get a proper diagnosis to ensure the correct measures are put in place to help you recover and prevent further injury.

-Our highly qualified and experienced osteopaths at Meadowside Osteopathy can help diagnose your injury, assess your technique, and test your muscles and joints in rest and in motion.
+Our highly qualified and experienced therapists at Meadowside Osteopathy can help diagnose your injury, assess your technique, and test your muscles and joints in rest and in motion.

-We can then offer hands-on treatment and sports massage, as well as providing you with a structured and bespoke rehabilitation program to get you back on track.
+We will then offer hands-on treatment and sports massage, as well as providing you with a structured and bespoke strength and rehabilitation program to get you back on track.

 Hamill et al (2012) Coordinative variability and overuse injury.
 Sports Medicine, Arthroscopy, Rehabilitation, Therapy & Technology.
 4:45